 - Vamachara of Tantric started to gain popularity, and it led to cruel practices such as Nara Bali

 - Buddhist and Jain religions launched right then.
 They were based on spoken language so that most people could understand them.
 Moreover, they picked these two because Sanatana Dharma was becoming more corrupted.

 - Other Hindu kings like Asoka and Harsha were attracted to Buddhism and Jainism rather than Sanatana Hindu Dharma.

 During such heavy threats, Adi Shankara single-handedly restored the Vedic Dharma and Advaita Vedanta to their pristine form in India, and that too in a very short period of time.

-It is believed that Adi Shankaracharya lived for 32 years only.
-It is also said that the saint was last seen heading towards the Himalayas, and he spent the last moment of his life in the cave near Kedarnath.
+It is believed that Adi Shankaracharya lived for only 32 years.
+It is also said that the saint was last seen heading towards the Himalayas and spent the last moment of his life in the cave near Kedarnath.

 He is, in fact, a profound philosopher, an able propagandist, a matchless preacher, a gifted poet, and a great religious reformer.

 Last Updated on November 18, 2022